One Stop will be closed for a staff meeting on Friday, July 19, from 8:00 AM – 10:30 AM.

 6. Marital Status is based on the day you submit FAFSA

 This refers to the marital status (student and/or parents) at the moment the FAFSA is filled.
-If someone is separated but still married, then the answer to Marital Status should be ‘Yes’.
+If your parent is divorced or separated and have not remarried, only include the income and assets of the parent who provides the greater portion of the student’s financial support.

 7. Even if you filed taxes independently, you might be seen as a “dependent” on your FAFSA